apache/zeppelin/docs/manual/dependencymanagement.md

 ---
 layout: page
-title: "Dependency Management"
+title: "Dependency Management for Interpreter"
-description: ""
+description: "You can include external libraries to interpreter by setting dependencies in interpreter menu."
 group: manual
 ---
 <!--